-Example: Sample Follow Button component:
+Example: Sample Global Search Box component in Partner Central:

 Global Search Results

 The Global Search Results component displays search results from across the community.
 The results shown are based on search terms entered in the Search Publisher and can be displayed in one list or in multiple tabs.